 Located at the north end of Washington Street next to the Flat River, the 27-acre park has been a dedicated meeting place for local Boy Scout troops for years.
-Park facilities include the Boy Scout Cabin that was constructed in the 1950s, an open hill area used for sledding in the winter, and unimproved access to the Flat River.
+Park facilities include the Boy Scout Cabin that was constructed in the 1950's and an open hill area used for sledding in the winter.
 The North Country National Scenic Trail route also passes through the property.